Books That Will Make You a Better UX Designer

 6. Finalize and Secure the Name

-Once you’ve picked the best name, lock it down.
+Once you have picked the best name, lock it down.

 • Reserve Everything: